 El Diario’s peak years of publication were 1973 (eighteen issues) and 1974 (twelve issues).
 These years mark the high-water point in the battle between UMAS and the University administration.
 In the spring of 1974, six Chicanx student activists were killed in car bombings, which have still not been fully solved.
 As the students involved in those struggles moved forward in their careers, El Diaro found a last breath of life just before the 1980s.
 The newspaper published, on average, five issues a year between 1977-1980.
 Our project examines these later years in order to explore the topics that concerned Chicanx students in the late 1970s.
 We found that, in some years, clear themes emerged as recurrent.
 Farm-worker’s protests, Safeway boycotts, and an inept financial aid department dominated the talk of the early 1970s.
 By the late 1970s, though, a definite shift in the conversation had occurred — toward land rights and resources such as water, gas, uranium mining, and grazing rights.

-Digital El Diario is a digital humanities project centered on archival justice and historical recovery of the Chicanx student movement at the University of Colorado Boulder.
-Using El Diario de la Gente, we created a plain-text corpus and applied computational and digital research methods in order to explore this under-researched yet significant history.
-The creators are from a wide range of disciplines, including communication, information science, journalism, history, literature, and computer science, and they conducted this research in a graduate course on digital humanities (DHUM 5000: Introduction to Digital Humanities, University of Colorado Boulder, Fall 2019).
+Digital El Diario is a digital humanities project centered on archival justice and historical recovery of the Chicanx student movement at the University of Colorado Boulder and surrounding area.
+Using the Colorado Historic Newspaper Collection of the recently digitized newspaper El Diario de la Gente, we created a plain-text corpus and applied computational and digital research methods in order to explore this under-researched yet significant history.
+The creators and contributors are from a wide range of disciplines, including communication, information science, journalism, history, literature, theatre, geography, and computer science, and they conducted this research in a graduate course on digital humanities (DHUM 5000: Introduction to Digital Humanities, University of Colorado Boulder, Fall 2019).

 Juan Manuel García Fernández